Supporting ‘Keeping Children Safe in Education’ guidance

 Why is all of this important?

-73. “It is important for children to receive the right help at the right time to address risks and prevent issues escalating and to promote children’s welfare.”
+70. “It is important for children to receive the right help at the right time to address safeguarding risks, prevent issues escalating and to promote children’s welfare.”

 Alongside all the alerting features in NetSupport DNA, teachers can also flag any students they know are particularly at risk as ‘vulnerable’ on the system – and even group these students together so they can be monitored in a single view.
 This makes it easier for concerned staff to keep an eye on these students, so they can act quickly if necessary.
 If teachers are made aware of current issues (e.g. via NetSupport DNA and classroom.cloud’s keyword clouds), then they are better placed to take the appropriate action.